discordjs/guide/guide/interactions/autocomplete.md

 ## Preparing commands

-To use autocomplete with your command options, you have to tell discord to enable it.
+To use autocomplete with your command options, you have to tell Discord to enable it.
 How to do this is dependent on how you create your slash commands.

-### Slashcommand Builder
+### Slash command builder

 The slash command builder does not yet support using autocomplete.

-### Custom System
+### Custom system

 For other custom systems or entering it raw, your resulting code should look something like this.
 To enable autocomplete, set it to true in the option.